blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 | --------------- | ------------ | ------ | -------------------- |
 | `data-subject` | [array](https://datatracker.ietf.org/doc/html/rfc8259#page-6) | 1-* | An array of objects, each containing a (`dsid`,`dsid-schema`) pair |

+A System MAY have muptiple ways to identify the Data Subject, especially when data about them came from some other System that uses different identifiers.
+The System capturing the Rights Request MAY associate multiple Data Subject Identities to the Rights Request, especially if the Rights Request is likely to be transmitted to other systems.

 An array of one or more [Data Subject Identities](#decentralized-identity-of-data-subjects) MUST be provided in order to match the Data Subject with the data concerning them.

 In addition, the Rights Request has other meta-data: